 Liquidity refers to how active a market is.
 It is determined by how many traders are actively trading and the total volume they’re trading.
 One reason the foreign exchange market is so liquid is because it is tradable 24 hours a day during weekdays.
-It is also a very deep market, with over $7 trillion turnover each day.
-Although liquidity fluctuates as financial centres around the world open and close throughout the day, there are usually relatively high volumes of forex trading going on all the time.
+It is also a very deep market, with over $7 trillion in turnover each day.
+Although liquidity fluctuates as financial centers around the world open and close throughout the day, there are usually relatively high volumes of forex trading going on all the time.

 What is volatility?